jrizvi01/Module_1_Challenge_JR/README.md

 **Part 2: Analyze Loan Data**

-In this section detailed data from the list is used to calculate present value, or fair price, of what this loan would be worth.
+In this section, detailed data from the list is used to calculate present value, or fair price, of what this loan would be worth.

 ![image](https://user-images.githubusercontent.com/80922524/113368940-deb58880-9314-11eb-9af3-9ff8f21610d1.png)
 ![image](https://user-images.githubusercontent.com/80922524/113368819-7d8db500-9314-11eb-9dec-3f88015f3e2e.png)